dpak11/blockchain/README.md

 	![Post blockchain API example](git_images/blockchain.jpg)

 	Once we have Logged into the network successfuly and if we already have a copy of blockchain that was previously obtained from `GET /blockchain` API (example #2), we then submit our JSON data containing blockchain into the network.
-The network will start validating every individual block of every single blockchain obtained from different users, and then updates the main blockchain array with latest valid blockchain.
+The network will start validating every individual block of all blockchains obtained from different users, and then updates the main blockchain array with latest valid blockchain.